SunriseCommunity/Sunrise/.github/README.md

 > [!NOTE]
 > Want to help?
 Have a question? :shipit: Feel free then to join our [Discord server](https://discord.gg/BjV7c9VRfn), there you can ask any question to maintainers of this project!

+## 📦 How to Set Up

+If you are planning to host your own instance of Sunrise, please follow the [official documentation](https://docs.sunrize.uk) for instructions on how to do so.

+They are more in depth and cover various aspects of the setup process in comparison to this README.

 ## Features 🌟

 ### Core features